Mosho1/ece458a3/README.md

 };
 ```

-An email is sent to the user with a link that includes the token, and the user will be prompted to choose a new password in the page it leads to (the token is validated on the client side).
+An email is sent (from a proprietary gmail account) to the user with a link that includes the token, and the user will be prompted to choose a new password in the page it leads to (the token is validated on the client side).

 The code for the view is in `Forgot.tsx` and `Recover.tsx`.